ODM2/ODM2/usecases/littlebearriver/littlebearriver_notes.md

 6. Set ODM2Annotations.Annotations.AnnotationUTCOffset = NULL
 7. Set ODM2Annotations.Annotations.AnnotatorID = NULL

-Adding records to the **ODM2Annotations.ResultValueAnnotations** table:

-1. Set ODM2Annotations.ResultValueAnnotations.ValueID = ODM1.DataValues.ValueID - I can do this because I preserved the ValueIDs when I moved the data across
-2. Set ODM2Annotations.ResultValueAnnotations.AnnotationID = ODM1.DataValues.QualifierID - I can do this because I used the QualifierIDs from ODM1 as the AnnotationIDs in ODM2

 **(10 Records added to ODM2Annotations.Annotations)**

+Adding records to the **ODM2Annotations.TimeSeriesResultValueAnnotations** table:

+1. Set ODM2Annotations.TimeSeriesResultValueAnnotations.ValueID = ODM1.DataValues.ValueID - I can do this because I preserved the ValueIDs when I moved the data across
+2. Set ODM2Annotations.TimeSeriesResultValueAnnotations.AnnotationID = ODM1.DataValues.QualifierID - I can do this because I used the QualifierIDs from ODM1 as the AnnotationIDs in ODM2

-**(68,643 Records added to ODM2Annotations.ResultValueAnnotations)**
+**(68,643 Records added to ODM2Annotations.TimeSeriesResultValueAnnotations)**

+Adding records to the **ODM2Annotations.MeasurementResultValueAnnotations** table:

+1. Set ODM2Annotations.MeasurementResultValueAnnotations.ValueID = ODM1.DataValues.ValueID - I can do this because I preserved the ValueIDs when I moved the data across
+2. Set ODM2Annotations.MeasurementResultValueAnnotations.AnnotationID = ODM1.DataValues.QualifierID - I can do this because I used the QualifierIDs from ODM1 as the AnnotationIDs in ODM2

+**(0 Records added to ODM2Annotations.MeasurementResultValueAnnotations)**

 ## TODO: ##
 1. Modify some fields that should conform to CVs to use accepted CV values.